remytep/connect-four/README.md

 # Connect Four Plugin

 <img src="./img/game.png" alt="game screenshot" width="738">
 A small vanilla JavaScript plugin so that you can insert a Connect Four game to your html page.
-Made during a sunny afternoon this july.
+Made during a sunny afternoon in july.

 ### Things I learned making this project
 - Basic 2D array logic